mpmont/blog.marcomonteiro.net/all_collections/_posts/2012-09-19-starting-with-composer.md

----
-layout: post
-title: Starting with composer
-date: 2012-09-19
-tag: composer,dependency manager,php
-description: I’m just getting started with Composer.
-I’ve been reading a lot about it and I think it’s the way to go.
-I don’t know many common developers (like me) that
-author: Marco Monteiro
-categories: [composer,dependency manager,php]
----

 I’m just getting started with Composer.
 I’ve been reading a lot about it and I think it’s the way to go.
 I don’t know many common developers (like me) that are already using it, but I’m going to give it a go.
 No more Git articles for you.
 From now on the two main subjects on my blog will be Composer and Unit Testing, since I decided that’s what I’m going to do next.
 What is this thing called Composer?

 Composer is a tool for dependency management in PHP.
 It allows you to declare the dependent libraries your project needs and it will install them in your project for you.